To collaborate with us on curriculum design and development, please email: curriculum@hbsda.bham.sch.uk

 We have also developed a knowledge rich curriculum bespoke to our school and pupils.
 While meeting the requirements of the National Curriculum, it also reflects the interests and cultural heritage of our school community.

 Our expectations of what pupils can learn are high.
-We are explicit about what we want our children to learn and have prioritised key knowledge that we want our pupils to know.
+We are explicit about what we want our children to learn and have prioritised the key knowledge that we want our pupils to know and remember over time.

 Units and topics are carefully sequenced across a year group, an academic year and a key stage to ensure as much learning is retained as possible.